TarunK951/TarunK951/README.md

 🔹 &nbsp; Developing responsive, production-grade UIs with **Next.js**, **TypeScript**, and **Tailwind CSS**
 🔹 &nbsp; Building the **HCS Dashboard** — a clinic & hospital management system with role-based access for admins, doctors, and receptionists
+🔹 &nbsp; Building the **Sales App** — a CRM-style platform for the sales team to manage leads, track deals through the pipeline, and monitor conversions in real time
 🔹 &nbsp; Integrating **AI voice agents**, live call transcripts, and real-time conversation analytics into the UI
 🔹 &nbsp; Designing dashboards for appointments, patients, invoices, revenue, NPS, and bed occupancy
 🔹 &nbsp; Collaborating with backend & AI teams to ship HIPAA-compliant, SOC 2-certified features